Anti-Assyrian sentiment: Kurdistan

-In Iraq
+Iraq

 Christian priests were prime targets; eight Assyrian priests were killed during the massacre, including one beheaded and another burned alive.
 Back in the city of Duhok, 600 Assyrians were killed by Sidqi's men.
 In the end, around 65 Assyrian villages were targeted in the Mosul and Dohuk districts.
-The Simele massacre of the Assyrian people is often regarded as a phase of the Assyrian genocide beginning in August 1914 in the early days of what became World War I. Today, most of these villages are inhabited by Kurds.
+The Simele massacre of the Assyrian people is often regarded as a phase of the Assyrian genocide beginning in August 1914, in the early days of what became World War I. Today, most of these villages are inhabited by Kurds.
 The main campaign lasted until August 16, but violent raids on Assyrians were being reported up to the end of the month.
 After the campaign, Bakr Sidqi was invited to Baghdad for a victory rally.
-The campaign resulted in one third of the Assyrian population of Iraq fleeing to Syria.
+The campaign resulted in one-third of the Assyrian population of Iraq fleeing to Syria.

+In 1962, thirty-three Assyrians were killed in Barwar, Iraq, by forces under the Kurdish leader Mustafa Barzani.

+In 1969, 39 members of the Iraqi Chaldean community were killed in the Soria Massacre during a military attack.

+In 1980, before the outbreak of the Iran–Iraq War, thousands of Iraqi citizens of Persian descent, including many Assyrians and Kurds, were deported to Iran.
+During the conflict, an estimated 10,000 Assyrian men from Iraq lost their lives.